 Bernie believes the only long-term solution to America’s healthcare crisis is a single-payer national healthcare program.
 Bernie’s Medicare For All plan would cover mental health services.

 Prescription Drugs & Drug Manufacturers

 Bernie’s Medicare for All plan will establish a system to negotiate the costs for prescription drugs in a fair and transparent way.
 For now, he has introduced legislation that will lower prescription drug prices so they are more affordable and more in line with what the rest of the world pays.
 He has also introduced legislation to address the inflated cost of prescription drugs for Medicare and Medicaid recipients.
 Currently, the top 100 drug companies spend almost 3 times more on marketing and sales, than they do to research and develop new treatments to improve patient care.
 Big Pharma has increased their lobbying expenditures, presumably to counter to efforts to lower drug prices.

 Bernie tackles rising drug costs while still promoting innovation in the industry.

-As part of a larger agenda of economic equality, Bernie is committed to creating fair drug prices.
+Bernie is committed to creating fair drug prices.
 At the same time, he has a history of supporting innovation in the field of HIV and AIDS medication that would benefit both patients and corporations.
 In 1999, Bernie was the first politician to take senior citizens north of the border to Canada to buy more affordable prescription drugs.
 Around that same time, Bernie also took breast cancer sufferers northward, where they could purchase medications in Canada at one-tenth the cost they’re sold for in the United States.